Watch My Masterclass Replays

 Here's the problem for women specifically.

 By the time a senior woman gets home, she has often already spent her capacity at work.
-Not just on the high stakes decisions, although those are there too but on the invisible layer underneath them.
+Not just on the high-stakes decisions, although those are there too, but on the invisible layer underneath them.
 Managing the dynamics in the room.
 Reading the mood before a difficult meeting.
 Holding her own reactions in check in situations where a male colleague probably didn't have to.

-Research shows women are significantly more likely than men to be expected to manage emotional situations at work, handle difficult clients and hide their own feelings in the process.
-That is cognitive work and it costs the same fuel as the strategic work but it barely gets acknowledged.
+Research shows women are significantly more likely than men to be expected to manage emotional situations at work, handle difficult clients, and hide their own feelings in the process.
+That is cognitive work and it costs the same fuel as the strategic work.
+But it barely gets acknowledged.

 So by 6pm the tank is empty.